richardmukechiwa/Medical_Charges-Prediction-Random-Forest-Regression/README.md

 **charges:** Medical charges

-Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA):

-Distribution of charges is right-skewed.
+- Distribution of charges is right-skewed/ positive skewnessness

-Smokers tend to have higher charges on average.
+- Smokers tend to have higher charges on average.

-BMI positively correlates with charges.
+- The northeast region has highest charges

+- Those with more dependances has low charges where as those without children have the highest charges

-4. Data Preprocessing
+### Data Preprocessing

-One-Hot Encoding: Categorical features sex, smoker, and region were one-hot encoded to ensure they could be properly used by the model.
+**One-Hot Encoding:** Categorical features sex, smoker, and region were one-hot encoded to ensure they could be properly used by the model.

-Feature Scaling: Standardization was considered, but Random Forest does not require scaling, so it was omitted.
-Handling Missing Data: No missing data in the provided dataset.
+**Handling Missing Data:**  No missing data in the provided dataset.

-5. Model Selection
+### Model Selection

-Model Used: Random Forest Regression
+**Models Used:** Multi-LinearRegression, Ridge, Lasso and Random Forest Regression

-Why Random Forest?: Given the non-linear relationships in the data, Random Forest performed well in capturing the complexity of the features.
+**Why Random Forest?:** Given the non-linear relationships in the data, Random Forest performed well in capturing the complexity of the features.

-Model Tuning: Hyperparameter tuning was performed using GridSearchCV to optimize the number of estimators and tree depth.
-6. Evaluation Metrics
+### Evaluation Metrics

-Performance Metrics:
+#### **Performance Metrics:**

 R-squared: 0.85 (model explains 85% of the variance in the data) Mean Squared Error (MSE): 1200000
 Cross-validation was used to avoid overfitting.